 In November 2014, our board of directors approved a bridge financing pursuant to which certain of our existing stockholders, including entities affiliated with Sofinnova Venture Partners, Split Rock Partners and Wilmslow Estates Limited, our three principal stockholders, would purchase 6% convertible promissory notes in a principal amount of up to \$2.5 million.
 Of this amount, \$1.0 million of such notes were issued in November 2014 to one of our existing investors who is not a principal stockholder.
-The outstanding principal under this outstanding note will convert into 90,909 shares of our common stock upon the consummation of this offering.
+Assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, the outstanding principal under this outstanding note will convert into 71,428 shares of our common stock upon the consummation of this offering.
 Accrued but unpaid interest is payable in cash.
-Pursuant to the terms of the bridge financing, the remaining \$1.5 million will not be issued.
+Pursuant to the terms of the bridge financing, the remaining \$1.5 million can be issued to one or more of our three principal stockholders.
+Assuming an initial public offering price of \$14.00 per share, the principal under these note(s), if the full remaining amount is issued to one or more of these three principal investors, would convert into 107,142 shares of our common stock upon the consummation of this offering.